polterguy/magic.deploy/README.md

 https://magic-api.yourdomain.com
 ```

-To configure Magic login with _"root/root"_ and choose _mysql_ as your database type.
-Do _not_ change
+To configure Magic login with _"root/root"_.
-any parts of the connection string unless you know what you're doing.
 Then provide Magic with a root
 password, and follow the wizard to the end.
 This process is similar to the process you follow as you
 configure Magic locally on your development machine.